plforacle/heatwave-ml-iris/connect-dbs/connect-dbs.md

         - Copy **Public IP**
     ![navigation compute with instance](./images/navigation-compute-with-instance.png "navigation compute with instance ")

-2. Copy the private IP address of the active MySQl Database Service Instance to your notepad
+2. Copy the private IP address of the active MySQL HeatWave Instance to your notepad

     - Go to Navigation Menu
         - Databases